-In total, activity within the year generated a cash inflow of £10.2m.
-Operating cash flow was a net cash in-flow of £11.5m (2020: out-flow of £5.5m).
+In total, activity within the year generated a cash outflow of £6.3m.
+Operating cash flow was a net cash out-flow of £2.3m (2021: in-flow of £11.5m).
 The size of the Group's total borrowing and its approach to interest rate has been calculated to ensure a reasonable cushion between the total cost of servicing debt and operating cash flow.
 During the year, this margin was comfortably exceeded.